Pokal

 *

 Solved challenge F 1: Discover the correct tangles, in volume VI, for the leptons.
-Solved in 2018 by CS.
+Solved in 2018.

 Solved challenge F 2: Draw a 3d picture in eps format of space-time curvature and allow me to use it in the text.
 Solved in 2018 by Farooq Ahmad Bhat.